 - Head of ELT at the University of Graz

-- Director of the Doctorate Programme for language teaching research.
+- Head of the Doctorate Programme for language teaching research.

 - Staff member in the English Department

 - Member of Oxford University Press ELT Expert Panel

 - Venia Legendi: Sprachlehr- und lernforschung und Fachdidaktik (Applied Linguistics), University of Graz.

 - Ph.D in Applied Linguistics, Lancaster University.
 Master of Arts.
 MA (Hons) in Teaching English as a Foreign Language, University of Reading.